 Previously, the max LTV accepted under the program was 125 percent, meaning those in need of the most help were essentially out of luck.

-In order to qualify, you must meet the following requirements:
+In order to qualify for the new HARP, you must meet the following requirements:

 – The mortgage must be owned or guaranteed by Freddie Mac or Fannie Mae.

 – The mortgage must have been sold to Fannie Mae or Freddie Mac on or before May 31, 2009.